With Windows 10 1803, I decided to switch on Memory Integrity Isolation into Core Isolation options of Windows Defender Security Center.

 - Virtualbox doesn’t work

-These forced me, to look a way to turn it off.
+These forced me, to seek a way to turn it off.

 After a short investigation, I found this page with a very good tutorial: